hestonhamilton/mcp-shell-aliases/README.md

-# MCP Bash Aliases Server
+# MCP Shell Aliases Server

 A Model Context Protocol (MCP) server that exposes your shell aliases as safe, discoverable tools.
 It parses configured alias files (e.g. `~/.bash_aliases`) and surfaces them to MCP hosts such as the Gemini CLI.